ninya-rv/evsuoc_facescnner/README.md

 Make sure the following are installed on your system:
 - PHP 8.0 or newer
 - Composer
+- Supabase
+- Github Desktop
-- MySQL
+- Brevo
-- Git
+- Railway
-- XAMPP / WAMP (for local server)

 ## Check your PHP version: